ray-project/ray/doc/source/tune.rst

 Tune is a scalable framework for hyperparameter search with a focus on deep learning and deep reinforcement learning.

 You can find the code for Tune `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__.
-To get started with Tune, try going through `our tutorial of using Tune with Keras <https://github.com/ray-project/tutorial/blob/master/tune_exercises/Tutorial.ipynb>`__.
+To get started with Tune, try going through `our tutorial of using Tune with Keras or PyTorch <https://github.com/ray-project/tutorial/blob/master/tune_exercises/>`__.

-(Experimental): You can try out `the above tutorial on a free hosted server via Binder <https://mybinder.org/v2/gh/ray-project/tutorial/master?filepath=tune_exercises%2FTutorial.ipynb>`__.
+(Experimental): You can try out `the above tutorial on a free hosted server via Binder <https://mybinder.org/v2/gh/ray-project/tutorial/master?filepath=tune_exercises>`__.

 Features